-Viewers can expect to see up to twenty different idents over the coming months.
+Viewers can expect to see up to twenty different idents appear on their screens over the coming months.

 “The hippos are lovely,” said creator of the new campaign Eleanor Gay.

-“But as I think most people agree that modern Britain really isn’t, and it’s important we move with the times.
+“But I think most people would agree that modern Britain really isn’t, and it’s important that we move with the times.

 “I think my favourite new one is a drunk girl in a party dress vomiting into a bin, it just beautifully encapsulates life in Britain in 2017.”

-Simon Williams, a racist from Chelmsford, actually features in the campaign.
+Simon Williams, a racist from Chelmsford, actually features heavily in the campaign.